rocket-monkey/jur-gatsby/src/pages/spirit/index.md

 2014:

-* Lost in Nature Openair, Aargau
+* Lost in Nature Openair, Birmenstorf
 * Breakcult in der Härterei, Zürich
 * Touch the Air Festival, Drum and Bass Floor